iamlemec/fastreg/README.md

 ### Experimental

 There's a maximum likelihood estimation routine in `general.py` called `maxlike`.
 Just give this a function that computes the mean log likelihood and it'll take care of the rest.
 This is then specialized into a generalized linear model routine called `glm`, which accepts link and loss functions along with data.
-I've provided implementations for `logit`, `poisson`, `zero_inflated_poisson`, `negative_binomial`, and `ordinary_least_squares`.
+I've provided implementations for `logit`, `poisson`, `negbin`, `zinf_poisson`, `zinf_negbin`, and `ols`.
 These all use the same syntax as `linear.ols`.